Gopinath Temple, Pabna: Architecture

 In the picture, the "western chala" (garbhagriha) is seen on the left side and the "eastern chala" (mandapa) on the right side.

 The interior and exterior of the Gopinath temple have been largely damaged, especially the terracotta decorations.
 In two rooms, the temple incorporates elements of the early chala style with its sloping roof, which was common in Hindu temples of Bengal built during this period.

-The Gopinath temple is a simple Jor-Bangla temple, where two do-chala structures joined together to form a single continuous chala.
+The Gopinath temple is a simple Jor-Bangla temple, where two do-chala structures joined to form a single continuous chala.
 The do-chala on the eastern side serves as the mandapa and the do-chala on the western side serves as the garbhagriha.
 The temple is built on a slightly curved platform built of bricks.
 The platform is larger in area than the floor of temple, and extends all around.

 The temple has three arched entrances, supported by 4 columns.
 Tapering voussoirs are observed on the exterior of arches, which are made of brick cut.
 The two chambers of the temple–garbhagriha and mandapa–have a total of 16 pillars, 8 each respectively.

 The temple measures 7.92 × 7.81 square meters and stands facing east.
 The length and width of the chamber mandapa are 7.92 m and 7.31 m respectively, while the length and width of the chamber garbhagriha are 6.12 m and 2.28 m respectively.
 The height of the temple is 7.01 m.